syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ![](User-Interactions_images/User-Interactions_img14.png)

-You can able to show the trackball tooltip in two modes, using trackballTooltipSettings.
+You can show the trackball tooltip in two modes by using **trackballTooltipSettings**.

-                1. Grouping.
+1. Grouping
-                2. Float.
+2. Float

 {% highlight cshtml %}